i0brendan0/pokeyttrium-1-12-0/info/EVOLUTIONS.md

     - Evolves into Porygon-C with the use of a Metal Coat

 - Dunslet
-    - Evolves into Dunsparce with high friendship
+    - Evolves into Dunsparce with high friendship.

 - Sneasel
     - Evolves into Weavile at level up holding a Razor Claw at night
-    - Evolves into Swievel ???
+    - Evolves into Swievel at level 30.

 - Marill
-    - Evolves into Azumarill at level 18
+    - Evolves into Azumarill at level 18.
-    - Evolves into Kiromarill ???
+    - Evolves into Kiromarill knowing a Fighting type move.

 - Gligar
-    - Evolves into Gliscor at level up holding a Razor Fang at night
+    - Evolves into Gliscor at level up holding a Razor Fang at night.
-    - Evolves into Stingbat ???
+    - Evolves into Stingbat at level up holding a Razor Claw at night.

 - Chansey
-    - Evolves into Blissey at high friendship
+    - Evolves into Blissey at high friendship.
-    - Evolves into Whimsey ???
+    - Evolves into Whimsey while it is foggy.

 - [ Beta Gible ]
     - Evolves into Beta Gabite ???